rlucioni/blog/content/posts/s3-deployment-with-travis.md

 ## Assumptions

 I'm assuming you already have a static site set up on S3 and CloudFront.
-If you don't and are interested in learning how, check out David Baumgold's great [tutorial](https://www.davidbaumgold.com/tutorials/deploy-static-site-aws-s3-cloudfront/).
+If you don't and are interested in learning how, David Baumgold has a great [tutorial for how to make a static site on S3 and CloudFront](https://www.davidbaumgold.com/tutorials/deploy-static-site-aws-s3-cloudfront/).

 I'm also assuming the source for your site is hosted publicly on GitHub so you can use Travis, a free continuous integration platform for GitHub projects.